MikeHewitt/maas-sdk-nodejs/README.md

 ## Samples

 Sample on Express can be found in the `samples` directory.
+In order to start server, do steps written below:

+1. Move `samples` folder outside of the `maas-sdk-nodejs` directory

+2. Run `npm install` from `samples` directory to install sample app's dependencies

+3. Run `npm install` from `maas-sdk-nodejs` directory to install SDK dependencies

+4. Place entire `maas-sdk-nodejs` folder under `samples/node_modules` so the path to SDK looks like `./samples/node_modules/maas-sdk-nodejs`

-Replace `CLIENT_ID`, `CLIENT_SECRET` located in `sample.json` with valid data.
+5. Replace `CLIENT_ID`, `CLIENT_SECRET` located in `samples/sample.json` with valid data.
-`cd samples/express_sample`, do steps written in `Installation` and run `npm install` from sample app's root directory to install all dependencies.

-To start server,
-`cd samples/express_sample` && `node app.js`.
+6. Run `node app.js` from `samples` directory to start server

-Open `http://127.0.0.1:5000/` in your browser to explore the sample.
+7. Open `http://127.0.0.1:5000/` in your browser to explore the sample.